-Antioxidants are important for the body’s immune system and to protect the body against free radical attack.
-Randox provides a range of reagents to assess all three levels of the body’s defence system (preventative antioxidants, scavenging antioxidants and repair enzymes).
-Key tests include Total Antioxidant Status (TAS), Glutathione Peroxidase (Ransel), Superoxide Dismutase (Ransod) and Glutathione Reductase.
+Antioxidants are important for the body’s immune system and to protect the body against free radical attacks.
+Randox provides a range of antioxidant reagents to assess all three levels of the body’s defence system (preventative antioxidants, scavenging antioxidants and repair enzymes).

-As the body’s defence to free radicals, antioxidants are crucial in maintaining our health.
 Free radicals are highly reactive cells produced during the process of oxidation, a reaction which takes place during many of the body’s natural key processes such as respiration.
-Free radicals may also be produced when there is inflammation in the body, during exercise, and as a result of the body’s response to environmental factors such as sunlight and pollutants (chemicals, cigarette smoke etc.).
+Free radicals may also be produced when there is inflammation in the body, during exercise, as well as the body responding to environmental factors such as sunlight and pollutants (chemicals, cigarette smoke etc.).

-Antioxidants protect the body from free radical damage by inhibiting the formation of free radicals, destroying free radicals, or repairing damaged cells.
-The presence of antioxidants usually enables to body to handle free radicals, however if antioxidants are unavailable or if oxidative stress occurs, damage to the surrounding cells or tissue can occur.
-Oxidative stress refers to the imbalance between the production of free radicals and the body’s ability to detoxify them i.e. when there is an excessive production of free radicals.
-As a result free radicals have been implicated in many disease states.
+Antioxidants typically inhibit the formation of free radicals, destroy free radicals, or repair damaged cells.
+However if antioxidants are unavailable or if oxidative stress occurs, damage to the surrounding cells or tissue can occur.
+The term oxidative stress refers to the imbalance between the production of free radicals and the body’s ability to detoxify them i.e. when there is an excessive production of free radicals.
+As a result, free radicals have been implicated in many disease states.

 Free radicals have been found to play a role in the development of many diseases including cancer (free radicals are thought to promote cell transformation into a cancer cell), arthritis and inflammatory diseases (increased oxidative stress in rheumatoid arthritis patients suggests antioxidants could have an important role), cardiovascular disease (antioxidants have been found to improve cardiac health), and Alzheimer’s disease (antioxidants have a role in removing deleterious free radicals from the brain).